Southern Shores Real Estate

 Although the majority of Southern Shores is a primary residential area, it also has many vacation rental homes and second homes.
 Homes on the Avenues (First though Thirteenth), are highly desirable vacation rental homes because no street has to be crossed to get to the beach.
 Second homeowners from Hampton Roads, Virginia especially favor this area because it is less than two hours from their home.
 Weekend trips are common for these folks especially in the Spring and Fall.

 Southern Shores ocean front homes are also highly saught after.
-There is very little erosion here, it is close to goods and services.
+There is very little erosion here and it’s close to goods and services.
 Going to the grocery store does not require an afternoon.
 Southern Shores limits parking areas along the beach to just residents and guests.
 As a result, these beaches are some of the quietest in the area.
 Vacation rental home owners should have no problem renting their cottages here from Memorial Day to Labor Day.
 Weeks before and after the summer weeks will book if the property has a heated pool and/or is close to the ocean.

 Southern Shores NC probably also has one of the highest percentages of out of town owners who do not rent.
 Over the years many of these people end up retiring to their second home.
 Census data shows that this town has the highest median age of any town on the Outer Banks.
 Retirees favor Southern Shores for its neighborhood feel, the Duck Woods Country Club and low taxes.

-There are still quite a few unimproved lots in town but there is very little land left that is sub dividable.
+There are still quite a few unimproved lots in town but there is very little land left that is subdividable.
 Future development will likely be limited to building on existing lots and removing older homes from highly desirable locations.
 In the future, Southern Shores should continue to be a favorite for both retirees and second home owners.
+See more information on Southern Shores here.